 - the specific topic to be explored and question(s) you want to investigate

-- a specific rare book, manuscript, oral history, and/or archival materials in the Sheridan Libraries’ collections and (if relevant) at other archives that you propose to examine
+- specific rare book, manuscript, oral history and/or archival materials in the Sheridan Libraries’ collections that you propose to examine

-- qualifications for conducting the research (e.g., your undergraduate status, general academic interests, related classes, personal experience, work experience, related research)
+- qualifications for conducting the research (e.g., your undergraduate status, general academic interests, related classes, personal or work experience, related research)

 - your timeline for completion of the project scheduled, including how often you and your mentors will meet about the project

-- expected outcome(s) of the project (e.g. developing an honors thesis topic, proposed exhibition, or digital application, etc.)
+- expected outcome(s) of the project (e.g. developing an honors thesis topic, research paper, exhibition, digital application, etc

 - One letter of recommendation from a faculty mentor or librarian mentor.
-This person should send a recommendation indicating their support and commitment to mentoring the proposed project by e-mail, to Joseph Plaster, at email@example.com, by April 2.
+Your mentor should send a recommendation letter indicating their support and commitment to mentoring your project by e-mail, to Dr. Plaster, at firstname.lastname@example.org, by April 4.

 April 4, 2022 Deadline by 11:59 p.m.